Leslie Mitchell (broadcaster): Career

 In June 1955 he joined the ITV commercial franchise Associated-Rediffusion service for weekdays in London, where he became senior announcer, and was also in charge of talks and as chairman of discussion programmes.
 Mitchell was the first announcer to be heard on the service when it launched on the evening of 22 September 1955.
 He was the first presenter of the programme This Week, and was the first person to announce on ITV television in the Midlands from the opening ceremony at Birmingham Town Hall in February 1956.
 Mitchell was moved from the post of the head of talks and discussion features at Associated-Rediffusion to being the service's head of presentation from 14 May 1956 as his former job was divided among other departments.

 He became freelance again in 1958; when his contract with Associated-Rediffusion expired at the end of March, he resigned.
 Though ill health continued to affect him, much of his later work was on programmes concerning the early days of British television, such as a celebration of 25 years of BBC TV which he jointly narrated with Richard Dimbleby in 1961, and a 40th anniversary documentary in 1976.
 In October 1974 Mitchell appeared on Desert Island Discs and chose his luxury item as a silver box containing a miniature singing bird and a biography of Leonardo da Vinci as his chosen book.
 He was the author of the book A History of Holland House that was published in 1980.

 In 1985, Mitchell made his final television performance in the documentary Around The World In Seven Minutes And Four Times On Saturday.

 Personal life

 Mitchell was called a "Television Adonis" by the Daily Mail.
 He was first married to the widow Phyllis Joan Constance on 2 June 1938 until she died at Westminster Hospital in January 1965.
 Mitchell remarried to Danish-born Inge Vibeke Asboe on 29 October 1966.
-He had no children in both of his marriages.
+He had no children in either of his marriages.

 His biography Leslie Mitchell Reporting... was published in 1981.
 Mitchell died of an undisclosed illness in Paddington Community Hospital in London on 23 November 1985 after a final period of ill health.
 His ashes were scattered in Scotland.
 A memorial service for him was held at St Paul's, Covent Garden on 5 February 1986.